 - commissioning studies, such as the National Youth Survey, to better understand why some young people don’t vote

-Check it out: Looking for a fun inquiry-based in-class exercise to explore youth voting trends?
-Check out Elections Canada’s educational resource Elections by the Numbers.
+Check it out: Looking for a fun inquiry-based in-class exercise to explore trends in youth voting?
+Check out the educational resource of Elections Canada, Elections by the Numbers.

 Where does Elections Canada stand on electoral reform?